Personal Bitcoin Self-Custody Guidance

 Real Bitcoin.
 Real situations.

-Client names have been changed to protect privacy.
-These are examples of the kinds of situations where careful self-custody guidance matters.
+Names changed to protect privacy.
+Examples of the kinds of situations where careful self-custody guidance matters.

 “I already owned Bitcoin but was not confident I had done self-custody properly.
 We did not move anything until I proved I could recover my wallet myself.
 Now I am completely in control and I know it works.”